Mighel881/ControlCenterUIAudioModule-Headers/README.md

 # Wen ETA Rishima? the ISO 13 HUDD!!!!?????
-eta son!
-Also it will be open sourced :P
+eta now! https://repo.packix.com/package/com.ikilledappl3.rishima/ Also it will be open sourced :P